avive/short2/README.md

 # Shirley Shor Art Token Project

-This box is our most bare official implementation with Webpack.

 Includes contracts, migrations, tests, user interface, and webpack build pipeline.

 ## Installation

 First ensure you are in a new and empty directory.

 1. Install Truffle globally
     ```javascript